amontaut/PUSH-SWAP-2021/README.md

 # PUSH-SWAP-2021
-Push-swap graded 86 by my peers on 🎃 Ocotober 31, 2021 🎃 with the norm 3.3.32.
+Push-swap graded 86 by my peers on 🎃 October 31, 2021 🎃 with the norm 3.3.32.
 Works on bash.

 ## In this repo you will find :
 - FINAL-push-swap :